PZ-HorseTeam/HorseMod/docs/source/guides/attachments.rst

 AttachmentsLoad
 ---------------
-The file `server/HorseMod/AttachmentsLoad.lua` is used to load slot definitions in :lua:obj:`HorseMod.attachments.AttachmentData.SLOTS_DEFINITION` and generate the various tables used by the attachment system from :lua:class:`HorseMod.SlotDefinition` entries:
+The file `server/HorseMod/AttachmentsLoad.lua` is used to load slot definitions in :lua:obj:`HorseMod.attachments.AttachmentData.slotsDefinitions` and generate the various tables used by the attachment system from :lua:class:`HorseMod.SlotDefinition` entries:

-* :lua:obj:`HorseMod.attachments.AttachmentData.SLOTS`
+* :lua:obj:`HorseMod.attachments.AttachmentData.slots`
-* :lua:obj:`HorseMod.attachments.AttachmentData.MANE_SLOTS_SET`
+* :lua:obj:`HorseMod.attachments.AttachmentData.maneSlots`
-* :lua:obj:`HorseMod.attachments.AttachmentData.CONTAINER_ITEMS`
+* :lua:obj:`HorseMod.attachments.AttachmentData.containerItems`

 It will also verify that the provided attachments are of the right format and log errors if not: